ruby-processing/math_demo_two/README.md

 ```

 I don't know whether it was Brandons or Jarek Rossignacs idea to do the implementation in ruby-processing, but it is an interesting choice.
 Today many people rely on some version of John Lloyds Quickhull3D in java in processing sketches to create meshes.
 Such as [Lee Byron mesh processing](http://leebyron.com/mesh/) or [toxiclibs](http://toxiclibs.org/) by Karsten Schmidt.
 You can access toxiclibs in propane and JRubyArt by installing the [gem](http://ruby-processing.github.io/toxicgem/).

+Another feature not available with early versions of ruby-processing is the `load_library` function that facilitates the use of ruby or java libraries in your sketches.
+Here we create the `geometry` library, so that we can separate the sketch file from the supporting files.